matveynator/chicha-pulse/README.md

 chicha-pulse is designed to be:
 - simple to deploy
-- easy to operate
+- safe to operate
-- predictable in production

-No complex stacks.
-No service sprawl.
-Everything you need — in one pulse.
+- transparent to infrastructure changes

+You are free to:
+- create or modify VMs manually
+- change system configuration directly
+- migrate workloads outside of chicha-pulse

+chicha-pulse will detect, understand, and reflect those changes — without breaking state or forcing rewrites.

 ---